tjosseau/objectyve/readme.md

 }) ; // 1
 ```

-This is the same as setting a `constructor` method in a static class in Java.
+This is the same as setting a `static constructor` method in Java.

 ### create

-The `create` function is another way to create a new instance of a constructor.
+The `create` function is another way to create new instances.

 ```javascript
 var A = Objectyve.Prototype() ;